gayathris99/gayathris99/README.md

 ### Hi there, I'm Gayathri S 👋🇮🇳

 - 🔭 I’m currently working as a Frontend Developer.
-I work mainly on the Vue.js/Quasar Framework.
+I work mainly on Vue.js/Quasar Framework.
 I know a little bit of React too 😀
 - 🌱 I’m currently learning more on frontend and backend technologies from scratch.
 I would love to be a full stack developer
 - 👯 I’m looking to collaborate with anyone who would want a pretty website.
 - 📫 How to reach me: